Monrovia Football Academy

 Founded in 2015, Monrovia Football Academy is the first school in Liberia to combine formal education with football development.

 Overview

-The Academy provides Liberian boys and girls with academic classes, football training, and life skills lessons to break down gender barriers, improve academic performance, and produce well-rounded leaders.
-In the 2016-17 school year, the Academy has 30 boys and 20 girls, ages 8–12, in the 3rd, 4th, and 5th grades.
-Students are at the Academy from 9:00am–6:00pm, Monday-Friday, with football training in the morning, lunch at noon, and academic classes in the afternoon.
+The academy provides Liberian boys and girls with academic classes, football training, and life skills lessons to break down gender barriers, improve academic performance and produce well-rounded leaders.
+In the 2016–17 school year, the academy has 50 students (30 boys and 20 girls) from ages 8–12 in the 3rd, 4th, and 5th grades.
+Students are at the academy from 9:00am–6:00pm, Monday-Friday, with football training in the morning, lunch at noon, and academic classes in the afternoon.

 Core Programs

 Education

-The Academy uses football – the most popular sport in Liberia – as a positive-incentive mechanism to encourage student-athletes to attend school and improve academic performance.
+The academy uses football – the most popular sport in Liberia – as an incentive to encourage student-athletes to attend school and improve academic performance.